frej0887/ML20/week1/README.md

 [Coding Exercise](sklearn_intro.ipynb)

 To download the notebook files correctly, you can clone, or download all, or open the file in raw and save as.

+## Extra

+You can also install jupyter lab which comes with extra features like tabs and a nice file overview.

+<code>conda install jupyterlab</code>

+Some student might have trouble with graphviz, a fix can be found here: https://datascience.stackexchange.com/questions/37428/graphviz-not-working-when-imported-inside-pydotplus-graphvizs-executables-not